-- During Phase One, students will not change for Physical Education (PE) classes.
-Students should wear comfortable clothes and appropriate footwear to school on the days they participate in physical education.
-This will continue in Phase Two - During Phase One, lockers will not be used.
-This will continue in Phase Two. - PE classes will be held outdoors to the extent possible. - Individualized activities, such as exercise, and yoga and mindfulness activities will be considered in order to maximize social distancing. - Individualized ball and equipment handling will include post-disinfecting - Students will follow hand washing/sanitizing procedures between use. - PE staff will provide curriculum ideas to push into the classroom as needed. - PE classes may focus on personal health, fitness, and wellness in place of contact sports. - Supplemental activities will be provided and will be in line with personal health and wellness for students who are injured. - All PE activities will be conducted in a socially distanced area. - All windows will be open in the gymnasium for ventilation purposes, where applicable. - Students and staff will sanitize hands after each PE class.
+- Students will not change for Physical Education (PE) classes.
+Students should wear comfortable clothes and appropriate footwear to school on the days they participate in physical education. - Lockers will not be used. - PE classes will be held outdoors to the extent possible. - Individualized activities, such as exercise, and yoga and mindfulness activities will be considered in order to maximize social distancing. - Individualized ball and equipment handling will include post-disinfecting - Students will follow hand washing/sanitizing procedures between use. - PE staff will provide curriculum ideas to push into the classroom as needed. - PE classes may focus on personal health, fitness, and wellness in place of contact sports. - Supplemental activities will be provided and will be in line with personal health and wellness for students who are injured. - All PE activities will be conducted in a socially distanced area. - All windows will be open in the gymnasium for ventilation purposes, where applicable. - Students and staff will sanitize hands after each PE class.